 - Join US Lacrosse for insurance and compliance reasons

-- Get a Back Ground Check This is required as of 2012.
-The OLOA Association handles this each year.
+- Successful Back Ground Check This is required as of 2012.
+The Oregon Lacrosse Officials Association (OLOA) pays for this each year.

 - Q: Who is playing Lacrosse in Oregon and where?